opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_8/report.md

 4       The power of the court to divide matrimonial assets, and the matters that it has to have regard to are set out in s 112 of the Women’s Charter (Cap 353, 2009 Rev Ed) (“WC”).
 These matters include those which are relevant for the assessment of maintenance for the wife set out in s 114 of the WC.

-5       The Parties submitted that the matrimonial assets should be pooled and divided.[\[note: 1\]](#Ftn_1) Since this is not a case where there are multiple classes of assets to which the parties had made different contributions (the Husband was responsible for acquiring the assets as the Wife did not work), the “global assessment methodology” is the appropriate methodology to be used here.
+5       The Parties submitted that the matrimonial assets should be pooled and divided.[^1] Since this is not a case where there are multiple classes of assets to which the parties had made different contributions (the Husband was responsible for acquiring the assets as the Wife did not work), the “global assessment methodology” is the appropriate methodology to be used here.
 This involves the identification, assessment, division and apportionment of these assets: _NK v NL_ (“_NK v NL_”) at \[31\].

 ### Identification and Assessment of the matrimonial assets